Polar form of Dirac fields: implementing symmetries via Lie derivative: Spinor Fields in Polar Form

 showing that if $\Phi^{2}\!+\!\Theta^{2}\!\neq\!0$ then also $M_{ab}$ can be dropped in favour of the two vectors and the two scalars.
 Axial-vector and vector with pseudo-scalar and scalar are also not independent since

 as well as

 and in the case in which $\Phi^{2}\!+\!\Theta^{2}\!\neq\!0$ we can see that the axial-vector is space-like while the vector is time-like.

-Throughout this paper we will systematically deal with Dirac fields, that is spinor fields for which $\Phi^{2}+\Theta^{2}\!\neq\!0$.
+Throughout this paper we will systematically deal with spinor fields for which $\Phi^{2}+\Theta^{2}\!\neq\!0$ called \emph{regular} spinor fields (spinors for which $\Phi\!\equiv\!\Theta\!\equiv\!0$ are called \emph{singular} spinor fields, or flag-dipole spinors, and they are of considerable interest \cite{Fabbri:2020elt}, since they are a class that contains also Majorana and Weyl spinors).
 In this case, it is always possible to write any Dirac spinor in polar form which, in chiral representation, is given as